MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 A more efficient way to retrieve specific values from spreadsheets is to treat Excel files as databases and execute SQL queries on them.
 This approach is faster and increases the performance of the flow.

-To retrieve all the contents of a spreadsheet, you can use the following SQL query in the **Execute SQL statements** action.
+To retrieve all the contents of a spreadsheet, you can use the following SQL query in the **Execute SQL statement** action.

 ``` SQL
 SELECT * FROM [SHEET$]